enkidevs/curriculum/swift/swift-basics-swift-basics-working-with-variables/swift-basics-arithmetic-operators/swift-basics-arithmetic-operators-real-world-example.md

 let amountPerPerson = totalBill / numberOfFriends // 21.875
 ```

-> 💬 Can you think of another example for using an arithmetic operation in the real world?
+> 💬 Can you think of another example for using an arithmetic operation in the
+> real world?
 Share your answer in the comments below.

----
-## Footnotes